YiwenWu233/YiwenWu233.github.io/_pages/about.md

 * 2022-11: I was selected for the 2022 CCF Young Talent Development Program (6 people; I am the only one in the field of Software Engineering).

-* 2022-07: Yiwen's work: *Understanding and Predicting Docker Build Duration: An Empirical Study of Containerized Workflow of OSS Projects* accepted by ASE2022 Technical track.
+* 2022-07: Our work: *Understanding and Predicting Docker Build Duration: An Empirical Study of Containerized Workflow of OSS Projects* accepted by ASE2022 Technical track.

-* 2022-03: Our SANER paper receives the IEEE Computer Society TCSE Distinguished Paper Award.
+* 2022-05: Awarded the Outstanding Master's Thesis by the NUDT (the only recipient in the software engineering)